 First, data regulation should have a purpose and such purpose should be normally linked to one or several market failures that justify imposing such regulation.
-In the case of data, there are three main data-related market failures: innovation externalities, market power and lack of competition and data privacy concerns.5 vices, are data-intensive.
+In the case of data, there are three main data-related market failures: innovation externalities, market power and lack of competition and data privacy concerns.5

+Tech products, such as fintech, online advertising, online retail trade, online entertainment, health, and insurance services, are data-intensive.
 The extensive use of big data is essential to compete and to innovate through new products better suited to meet customers' needs.
 For example, credit data allows financial institutions and fintechs to offer personalized financial products to their customers and health data can help the health industry to better diagnose health issues and adopt effective treatments.
 Proprietary data might limit the societal benefits of data.
 Mandating data sharing may allow the full exploitation of positive data externalities, fostering innovation.